 Winter Kale Salad with a Maple Thyme Vinaigrette

-- 7 cups chopped kale drizzled and tossed with 1 tbsp olive oil
+- 7 cups chopped kale drizzled and tossed with 1 tablespoon olive oil

-- 3 cups diced butternut squash seasoned with 2 tbsp maple syrup, 1 tbsp olive oil, and 1/8 tsp of each salt and pepper
+- 3 cups diced butternut squash seasoned with 2 tablespoon maple syrup, 1 tablespoon olive oil, and ⅛ teaspoon of each salt and pepper

-- 1 cup pecans roasted with 1 tbsp maple syrup, and 1/8 tsp of both salt and cinnamon
+- 1 cup pecans roasted with 1 tablespoon maple syrup, and ⅛ teaspoon of both salt and cinnamon

 Maple Thyme Vinaigrette

-- 1/8 tsp of each salt, pepper, and fresh or dried thyme
+- ⅛ teaspoon of each salt, pepper, and fresh or dried thyme

 - Preheat oven to 400.